mosharaf-i/LTS-project/README.md

 # LTS-project
-Codes for the LTS project
+ Hello!
+ In this folder, you can see some of the codes I wrote for different parts of the LTS project!